akka/akka-persistence-r2dbc/docs/src/main/paradox/query.md

 The emitted `DurableStateChange` can be a `UpdatedDurableState` or `DeletedDurableState`, but `DeletedDurableState` is not implemented yet.

-It will emit an `UpdatedDurableState` that when the durable state is updated.
+It will emit an `UpdatedDurableState` when the durable state is updated.
 When the state is updated again another `UpdatedDurableState` is emitted.
 It will always emit an `UpdatedDurableState` for the latest revision of the state, but there is no guarantee that all intermediate changes are emitted if the state is updated several times.
 Note that `UpdatedDurableState` contains the full current state, and it is not a delta from previous revision of state.